-Scientific research has indicated that the EMDR approach is valid for the treatment of PTSD (Shapiro & Solomon, 2010).
+Scientific research has indicated that the EMDR approach is valid for treating PTSD (Shapiro & Solomon, 2010).

-Attending Support Groups is another approach that has the added benefit of creating a place in which clients are supported by those who can genuinely empathize with their feelings.
-Feeling related to at this level is often comforting for those who have felt isolated in their grief.
+Attending support groups is another approach that has the added benefit of creating a place in which clients are supported by those who can genuinely empathize with their feelings.
+Feelings of relatedness are often comforting for those who have felt isolated in their grief.

 Support groups are not for everyone, as they do require the ability to interact with multiple people about painful life experiences.
-But, for those who are ready and able to share in this way, they may enable participants to form deep bonds with others, as well as to benefit from multiple perspectives—as opposed to just that of one therapist.
+But for those who are ready and able to share in this way, they may enable participants to form deep bonds with others and benefit from multiple perspectives, as opposed to that of just one therapist.

 Overall, these approaches only represent a few examples of counseling techniques designed to help people through stress, trauma, and loss.
 Various additional techniques are available (e.g., Spiritual Counseling, Hypnotherapy, Stress Inoculation Therapy, etc.) based on the client’s needs and preferences.